ScalHive/Interview-Tasks/devops_engineer_task/README.md

 - Configure AWX to be able to run created on Task-2 yours ansible playbooks from AWX Web interface.
 - All steps of configuration must be documented in your project.
-- Add all used automated deploy scripts in this folder, so we could reproduce your solution according to SOLUTION.md instructons.
+- Add all used automated deploy scripts in this folder, so we could reproduce your solution according to SOLUTION.md instructions.

 ## Recommended literature
 1. https://devopsbootcamp.osuosl.org/